 Use Protection from Good and Evil to prevent the Aboleth from mind controlling your party members.

-Lastly, many of the aboleth’s abilities rely on sight to function.
+Many of the aboleth’s abilities rely on sight to function.
 Deny it that with the spells Darkness, Fog Cloud, or Blindness/Deafness, and you’ll be able to protect yourself effectively.
-Even if this hampers your party, remember that as long as the aboleth is similarly hampered, you’ll still come out ahead and be able to survive longer.

 - About Author